Topics > Carlisle > Carlisle, Historical Account, 1848 > St Cuthbert's Carlisle Parish, 1848

 Carleton, Carlisle

-- Overview Map Street View Calerton is a village in the Carlisle district of Cumbria, located about 2 miles south-east of the city centre, just beyond the Harraby suburb of Carlisle. …
+- Overview Map Street View Calerton is a village located about 2 miles south-east of Carlisle city centre, just beyond the Harraby suburb of Carlisle.
+Calerton is situated near the River …

 High Blackwell Township, 1848